marionettejs/backbone.marionette/docs/marionette.region.md

 });
 ```

-## Custom Region Types
+## Custom Region Classes

 You can define a custom region by extending from
 `Region`.
 This allows you to create new functionality,
 or provide a base set of functionality for your app.

-### Attaching Custom Region Types
+### Attaching Custom Region Classes

-Once you define a region type, you can attach the
+Once you define a region class, you can attach the
-new region type by specifying the region type as the
+new region class by specifying the region class as the
 value.
 In this case, `addRegions` expects the constructor itself, not an instance.

 ```js